chhiara/git-annex-tutorial/README.md

 ### clone a repository
 Now I'll describe how to configure a clone of the repository on a remote server.
 Let's assume the remote machine on which we are cloning the repository is hosted by your University and it is called UniServer.

-First, let's enter on your remote machine using ssh:
+First, let's enter on UniServer using ssh:
 ```shell
 $ ssh user@<remote-ip>
 ```
-From now on, we are connected to the remote machine and the following commands will be run on this machine.
+From now on, we are connected remotly to UniServer and the following commands will be run on this machine.

 Let's clone the repository from the local to the remote server.
 Then, we may want to add the name "UniServer" in the description of the repository in the init command, to easily identify it in the future: